probabilistic-numerics/probnum/CONTRIBUTING.md

 ### Advanced Developer Setup

-For regular contributors to ProbNum we provide a configuration file ` .pre-commit-config.yaml ` for useful pre-commit hooks.
+For regular contributors to ProbNum we provide a configuration file ` .pre-commit-config.yaml ` with useful pre-commit hooks.
 These allow the automatic identification of simple issues in a commit, e.g. inconsistent code formatting.
 They are executed automatically whenever `git commit` is executed.
 This way one can avoid common problems in a pull request which prevent an automatic merge into the `master` branch on GitHub.
 To set up ProbNum's pre-commit hooks simply install [`pre-commit`](https://pre-commit.com/)